LeonStansfield/TrafficSimulation/readme.md

         * **`Collision Avoidance`**: Using the Quadtree to limit the number of vehicles it will search through, a vehicle looks ahead for other vehicles on its path near its position.
 It calculates a safe following distance (based on speed and a time gap) and will brake to avoid a rear-end collision.
 This logic correctly ignores oncoming traffic, which is on a separate, parallel Road.

         * **`Junction Logic`**: Vehicles detect when they are approaching an intersection.
 They query the Quadtree for other vehicles in the junction area.
-If the junction is busy with a conflicting vehicle, the vehicle enters a WAITING_JUNCTION state and stops until the path is clear.
+If the junction is busy with another vehicle, the vehicle enters a WAITING_JUNCTION state and stops until the path is clear.

 ## Setup & Compilation